caffeinewriter/getignore/README.md

 Manual installation can also be done by cloning this repository and executing `install.sh`.
 You may need to run `chmod +x ./install.sh` to ensure that `install.sh` is executable.

+Also, [getignore.sh](https://raw.githubusercontent.com/caffeinewriter/getignore/master/getignore.sh) may simply be added to any directory in your `PATH`, as long as it's given executable permissions.

 ##Usage

 You may run `getignore` with no arguments for basic instructions.